 Filtration systems are an excellent defense for removing pollen from pools.
 However, most people understandably choose not to run their filtration system 24/7 as it increases their energy bill (just check out my monthly pool maintenance cost guide for proof).
 Nevertheless, during pollen season, I recommend you keep it on.

-Like all the other methods I’ll discuss here, keeping your filtration system on isn’t a foolproof way to remove all pollen.
-However, when you combine this with one or more of the methods below, you’ll soon get to enjoy crystal clear water.
+Like all the other methods I’ll discuss, keeping your filtration system on isn’t a foolproof way to remove all pollen.
+However, when you combine your pool plumbing system with one or more of the methods below, you should have crystal-clear water in no time.

 Step 2: Use Your Skimmer